Get your coin. Make rent.

 Going For Broke is a fast-paced sitcom roleplaying game about a collective house scrambling to get enough money together.
 It’s designed for easy learning and fast-paced play.

 The game uses a set of 12 character cards, each representing a potential roommate in the house.
 Choose your roommate, choose an episode premise, and dive in.
 Each episode opens with an argument about how to deal with a huge expense, which spirals into two ill-conceived plots.
-Ultimately, one succeeds, the other fails, and we’re right back where we started: with the house barely scraping by.
+Ultimately, one succeeds, the other fails, and we’re right back where we started: with the house barely getting by.

 Feedback